 Frequently asked questions

-The NSW Government has worked hard to reform the planning system, speed up assessment timeframes and streamline the approval process for Development Applications.
+During the Housing Accord period, NSW is expected to deliver 377,000 new homes.
+The NSW Government has worked hard to reform the planning system, speed up assessment timeframes and streamline the approval process for development applications.
+However, commencement and completion rates are below the levels required to satisfy demand.

 With the private residential sector expected to deliver 90% of the homes during the Accord period, the NSW Government is addressing issues that are holding up the delivery of homes.

 Developers’ ability to secure financing has been identified as one of the constraints on housing supply.
+Many homes have planning approval and are ready for construction, however, without sufficient finance, they will not be built.

 The Pre-sale Finance Guarantee application process will follow a typical construction finance application process, indicatively as follows: